 The Entity derecognizes a financial asset when the contractual rights to the cash flows from the asset expire, or when it transfers the financial asset and substantially all the risks and rewards of ownership of the asset to another party.

 f.
 Cash

-Consists mainly of bank deposits in checking accounts and short-term investments, highly liquid and easily convertible into cash.
+Cash consists mainly of bank deposits in checking accounts and short-term investments, highly liquid and easily convertible into cash.
 Cash is stated at nominal value.

 g.
-Modular rig and equipment
+Jack-up and equipment